dadkakdead/ScrapeMe/README.md

 Actions:
 - Step 1: Import the list of channel IDs (can be taken from the first example)
-- Step 2: Start the ntScraper
+- Step 2: Start the ScrapeMe
 - Step 3: Export the results

 Result: A list of channel names and their creation dates